rpearce/react-medium-image-zoom/README.md

 * `wrapStyle` was removed
 * `zoomZindex` was removed, for we are using the `<dialog>` element now

-And you can now provide `zoomImg` props to specify a different image to load when zooming
+And you can now provide `zoomImg` props to specify a different image to load when zooming.

-## Contributors
+## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):
+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->